 We’re busy, but so are our clients and agents.
 Asking them to critique our work, double check our work, or look for mistakes in our work is a cop-out.
 Mistakes do happen, but it’s our responsibility as pattern and textile designers to make sure that our repeats are as perfect as possible before passing them off to our clients.

-I understand that you want to feel ready to submit your repeat work to your agent, studio, or client.
+I understand that you want to feel ready to submit your pattern repeat to your agent, studio, or client.
 And it is possible.
-Here are a few tips that will help you critique your repeats:
+Here are a few tips that will help you critique your pattern repeat:

 1. Take a break and return with fresh eyes.

 If your time frame allows, give yourself a break from the pattern repeat, the more time the better.
 Often enough my initial thoughts have lead me to believe that the repeat was terrible—or wonderful.
 By giving myself some time away from it and returning to it later (24 hours is helpful for me) I see a new picture.
 I quickly see: a) nothing needs to be changed and it is a successful repeat; b) the repeat has some issues that are now very clear to me, and; c) I see how these issues can be easily fixed without having to start over from the beginning of the process

 2. Flipping or rotating the pattern repeat.